 Not necessarily.
 It is our lawyers’ experience that such quickfire appeals are just as quickly rejected, typically on the ground that the claimant has added nothing new in terms of actual medical or occupational evidence.
-Because you, the claimant, generally have the affirmative legal burden to substantiate your entitlement to benefits, it is imperative that your appeal contain not only a critique of your insurance company’s claim denial, but as much medical and occupational evidence as possible to demonstrate your disability, or the medical necessity of your proposed treatment, hospitalization, medication, or surgical procedure.
-While it is certainly important to observe all appeal deadlines, it is our lawyers’ experience that a targeted and well-supported appeal is the most effective way to win approval of your disability claim, or coverage for a disputed life insurance or health insurance benefit.
+Because you, the claimant, generally have the affirmative legal burden to substantiate your entitlement to benefits, it is imperative that your appeal contain not only a critique of your insurance company’s claim denial, but as much medical and occupational evidence as possible to demonstrate your disability, or the medical necessity of your proposed home healthcare services, treatment, hospitalization, medication, or surgical procedure.
+While it is certainly important to observe all appeal deadlines, it is our lawyers’ experience that a targeted and well-supported appeal is the most effective way to win approval of your disability claim, or coverage for a disputed life insurance, health insurance, or long term care benefit.

-In order to maximize the effectiveness of your life, health, or disability insurance appeal, it is important to know what kind of coverage you have, and the appeal rights that may be available to you.
+In order to maximize the effectiveness of your life, health, long term care, or disability insurance appeal, it is important to know what kind of coverage you have, and the appeal rights that may be available to you.
 The following pages from our website may be helpful in this regard:

 New York ERISA Life, Health and Disability Insurance Lawyers (including New York County, Bronx County, Kings County, Richmond County, Queens County, Rockland County, Westchester County, Nassau County, Suffolk County, Orange County, Putnam County, Sullivan County, Ulster County, Dutchess County, Delaware County, Greene County, Columbia County, Albany County, Rennselaer County, Clinton County, Jefferson County, Oneida County, Schenectady County, Otswego County, Saratoga County and St. Lawrence County)